AkeenL1/ExoClassify/README.md

 -   [ ] User can click on the up symbol to sort the rows in the results panel in ascending order on the values in that column.
--   [ ] User can click on the down symbol to sort the rows in the results panel in descending order on the values in the column.
+-   [ ] User can click on the down symbol to sort the rows in the results panel in descending order on the values in the column. quick test